atena123/Jewellery-shop/README.md

 ## UX

+This is full stack project.
 I created website called 'JEWELLERY' that allows user to purchase jewelry products.
 The purpose of the website is to successfully sell Jewelry online and drive more sales for the business.
 This website lets users/customers shop from anywhere at any time.
 Jewellery is a great fit for ecommerce as products are lightweight and easy to ship, come in many variations, and can be customized.